will-lancer/will-lancer.github.io/README.md

   * Talking with my girlfriend (future wife)

 ## Writing and notes

-I will post my notes here as I make them.
+### Mind-maps
+Here are some of my mind-maps.
+A few remarks:
+   * I take lecture notes via mind-maps as well.
+If you see scattered tiny maps that's probably what those are.
+   * My current understanding of the subject should have a big purple oval around it with a title like "Current map" or something.
+   * These aren't meant to be learned from--I just want to share what good physics/math mind-maps look like to hopefully expose people to the efficacy of this learning methodology.

+Current maps:
+  * Group theory for physics.
+(Coming right after I figure out how to put a giant mind-map on my GitHub)

+### Random remarks on learning and note-taking
 My note-taking process is as follows:
-  * I do not take notes when I'm reading or listening to something.
-    I just think really hard about what I'm learning and organize things in my head.
-To help things along, I will oftentimes pace around or talk to myself, or I'll just stare off into space for a while.
-  * I then make a mind-map of this content.
-This is to refine and encode my understanding of something, as well as to store it for later.
+  * I skim through whatever I'm reading and broadly organize the content in a mind-map before I go deep into the material; this is one of the hardest parts of the studying process, but well worth it.
+  * I then read the resource.
+I will occasionally add certain things to my mind-map at this time, but most of this reading is just reading with no note-taking--the hard part (knowing how to think about the material) was already done.
+  * I continue reading the resource until it's time to rework my entire understanding of the subject, then I rewrite my mind-map.
+This happens a few times when learning anything; you make massive jumps in understanding whenever you do this, and it's quite fun to change the way you think about something.
   * I free-recall content all of the time.
-I constantly have some physics problem in my "RAM", or my working memory, and I'll just constantly be thinking about what I learned recently.
+I usually will have some physics problem in my "RAM", or my working memory, and I'll think about it when I have free time.
 I also have dedicated free-recall sessions; these take place before I learn my next batch of content.
 For example, if I read a chapter of a book one day, the next day I will free-recall the content before I continue learning the next chapter of the book.

 **Note:** this is what works for me--it is not a recommendation for you reading this.
 I have come to this process through a *tremendous* amount of trial and error.
-I have tried innumerable note-taking techniques, and this hand-crafted method works best for me.
-I think it plays to my unique strengths and preferences, like all customized learning systems should.
 If you're making a learning system for yourself, try a lot of stuff and unapologetically do what works.
 Every person is such a unique snowflake of a human being that I think you really just have to try stuff and see what sticks.
 There are general recommendations to follow from learning science (e.g. you need to think hard, you shouldn't write a lot, etc.), but there is a wide variance in what works for people.
+I do have a few recommendations, though:
+  * Try to do "higher-order learning"; I think Bloom's revised taxonomy is solid.
+It's not the Bible--just a decent recommendation.
+  * Don't write so much.
+Writing is just a tool to help you think.
+Thinking is what matters for learning.
+Don't trick yourself into believing that writing = learning.
+In fact, the *worst* students I've seen write the *most*.
+    It's laughable and kind of depressing to see people make this error;
+    please abstain from it.
+  * Try mind-mapping.
+I know, I know, it's super trendy and cringe, but seriously: try it.
+It's seriously effective, and is built to activate higher-order learning processes.
+Warning: like anything, it's a skill that you develop.
+I think it probably took me around 20 mind-maps to start getting good at them.
+However, if you build this skill, I genuinely think you can 100x your learning.

 ### Contact
 Email: william.lancer@stonybrook.edu